Louisville Colonels

 The Louisville Colonels were a Major League Baseball team that played in the American Association (AA) throughout that league's ten-year existence from 1882 until 1891.
 They were known as the Louisville Eclipse from 1882 to 1884, and as the Louisville Colonels from 1885 to 1891; the latter name derived from the historic title of the Kentucky Colonel.
 After the AA folded in 1891, the Colonels joined the National League and played through the 1899 season.

 "Colonels" was also the name of several minor league baseball teams that played in Louisville, Kentucky, in the 20th century.

 American Association

 After spending several years as a well-known semi-pro team, the Eclipse joined the newly founded American Association in 1882.
 The Eclipse's backer, local distiller J. H. Pank, was named vice-president of the AA, and the team was to be run by a consortium led by broker and future Louisville mayor pro tem William L. Lyons.
-Their star player, infielder Pete Browning, who had achieved some measure of local fame, remained with the team when they ascended to major league status.
-The team got off to a good start, finishing in second place, their best finish for several seasons.

-Managing partner Lyons resigned in mid-1888, and was succeeded by team secretary Mordecai Davidson.
-The following season, the team sank to a 27–111 record and a last place finish.
-As a result, Davidson surrendered control of the team to the AA.
-The Colonels lost five straight games in two days, including a tripleheader on September 7 and a doubleheader the next day, all against the Baltimore Orioles.
-With the prohibition of tripleheaders in the early 1920s, this record still stands.
-The 1889 Colonels were the first team in major league history to lose 100 games in a single season.

-In 1890 the team, which had been purchased by Barney Dreyfuss, bounced back with a vengeance.
-The Colonels won the 1890 pennant in the AA and became the first and only team to rise from the cellar to the pennant in one season.
-That year the AA was considered only the third-best behind the NL and the Players' League.
+Their star player, Pete Browning, was a Louisville native who won the American Association's batting title in the league's first season; he hit .378 that year.
+Two years later, in 1884, the Colonels came up with another star player; pitcher Guy Hecker won what is known as the "Pitcher's Triple Crown."
+He led the league in wins, earned run average and strikeouts.